Plotalot brings your website to life with beautiful, live, responsive charts.

 Plotalot can show your data as an HTML table, or as a Google Charts table with interactive features like dynamic sorting and paging.

-Single Items merge seamlessly with article text: Good morning, it's 10:38 AM GMT.
+Single Items merge seamlessly with article text: Good evening, it's 10:15 PM GMT.

 Responsive Charts